-However, there have been discussions with respect to changes in taxation of wealth.
-The first draft of the changes was introduced in May 2012 in the Tax Politics of Russia for 2013 and the intentions of the Russian authorities to continue this tendency were announced in the Tax Politics of Russia for 2014 as well.
-These changes do not affect the wealth tax as it exists in most European Union (EU) countries, but rather they introduce a new concept for the taxation of prestige consumption.
+However, changes have been made with respect to taxation of wealth.
+The changes did not affect the wealth tax as it exists in most European Union (EU) countries, but rather they introduced a new concept for the taxation of prestige consumption.

-Effective 1 January 2015, Tax Code of amendments came into force.
-According to these amendments the tax on immovable property will be calculated based on the cadastral value of such property.
-Property of a higher value will be taxed at a higher rate.
+Under amendments to the Russian Tax Code that took effect 1 January 2015, the tax on immovable property is calculated based on the cadastral value of such property.
+Property of a higher value is taxed at a higher rate.

-Beginning 1 January 2014, the tax on expensive vehicles was calculated by multiplying coefficients.
-The coefficient is based on the vehicle's cost.
+The tax on expensive vehicles is calculated by multiplying coefficients which are based on the vehicle's cost.

-Personal taxation in Russia is defined based on the tax residency status of individuals.
+Personal taxation in Russia is defined on the basis of the tax residency status of individuals.